 The Spanish had come to reclaim their city.
 It was time.
 It was time for the skeleton secondline, to embrace the hispanic day of the dead.
 Afterall, rebuilding a city that had deep latino and carribbean roots? yes. my mind and my creativity were bursting at the seams.

-LOL portrait of the artist in high school with friends! yes, my inner skeleton was on fire.
+LOL IN my high school yearbook was a portrait of the artist in high school all boned up…. yes, my inner skeleton was on fire.

 I bounced back from katrina with all kinds of paintings of broken houses, skeletons, musicians, architecture, secondlines and more.
 I also found myself wanting to mask more and more.
 A chain of events went down for me that changed my outlook, and helped to form what you now see as Skinz N Bonez.